Jainism in Tamil Nadu: Influence on Tamil literature

 Parts of the Sangam literature in Tamil are attributed to Jains.
 Tamil Jain texts such as the Cīvaka Cintāmaṇi and Nālaṭiyār are credited to Digambara Jain authors.
 These texts have seen interpolations and revisions.
 For example, it is generally accepted now that the Jain nun Kanti inserted a 445-verse poem into Cīvaka Cintāmaṇi in the 12th century.
 The Tamil Jain literature, according to Dundas, has been "lovingly studied and commented upon for centuries by Hindus as well as Jains".
 The themes of two of the Tamil epics, including the Silapadikkaram, have an embedded influence of Jainism.

 Some scholars believe that the author of the oldest extant work of literature in Tamil (3rd century BCE), Tolkāppiyam, was a Jain.

 S. Vaiyapuri Pillai suggests that Tolkappiyar was a Jain scholar well-versed in the Aintiram grammatical system and posits a later date, placing him in southern Kerala around the 5th century CE.
 Notably, Tolkappiyam incorporates several Sanskrit and Prakrit loanwords, reflecting its historical and linguistic context.

 A number of Tamil-Brahmi inscriptions have been found in Tamil Nadu that date from the 3nd century BCE.
 They are regarded to be associated with Jain monks and lay devotees.

 Naṉṉūl (Tamil: நன்னூல்) is a work on Tamil grammar written by a Tamil Jain ascetic Pavananthi Munivar around 13th century CE.
 It is the most significant work on Tamil grammar after Tolkāppiyam.

 Some scholars consider the Tirukkural by Valluvar to be the work by a Jain.
 It emphatically supports moral vegetarianism (Chapter 26) and states that giving up animal sacrifice is worth more than a thousand offerings in fire (verse 259).

 Silappatikaram, a major work in Tamil literature, was written by a Samaṇa(jain), Ilango Adigal.
 It describes the historical events of its time and also of the then-prevailing religions, Jainism, and Shaivism.
 The main characters of this work, Kannagi and Kovalan, who have a divine status among Tamils, were Jains.

 According to George L. Hart, the legend of the Tamil Sangams or "literary assemblies" was based on the Jain sangham at Madurai:

 There was a permanent Jaina assembly called a Sangha established about 604 CE in Maturai.
 It seems likely that this assembly was the model upon which tradition fabricated the cangkam legend."

 Jainism began to decline around the 8th century, with many Tamil kings embracing Hindu religions, especially Shaivism.
 Still, the Chalukya, Pallava and Pandya dynasties embraced Jainism.

-M. Karunanidhi, the former Chief Minister of Tamil Nadu and writer stated that "the virtuous Jains have adorned our 'Tamil mother' with innumerable jewels of literary works.
-If you remove these works of Samanars, the world of Tamil literature would wear a deserted look; such is the contribution of Jain poets to the Tamil language.
-The ancient kings have also encouraged and supported these noble efforts."